maydoxx1/woa-garnet/guide/update.md

 - [Orange Fox](https://orangefox.download/device/garnet)

 #### Boot to Orange Fox
-> If COMPANY has replaced your recovery back to stock, flash it again in fastboot with:
+> If Xiaomi/Redmi has replaced your recovery back to stock, flash it again in fastboot with:
 ```cmd
 fastboot flash recovery path\to\twrp.img reboot recovery
 ```